 And I think a through line between a lot of these stories is that they're very much geared towards targeting Gen Z. They're very much geared towards targeting young people.

-And in fact, in some of these contracts, it'll look it'll explicitly say that.
+And in fact, in some of these contracts, it'll explicitly say that.

-Yeah, you know what's so amazing, Nick, is so much of this is taking place right out in the open, and yet a lot of it is uh material that isn't being reported, things that need to be found through a lot of journalistic digging, like you just demonstrated.
+Yeah, you know what's so amazing, Nick, is so much of this is taking place right out in the open, and yet a lot of it is material that isn't being reported, things that need to be found through a lot of journalistic digging like you just demonstrated.

-Then Jonathan Reblat, after Donald Trump won, it was clear that there was have to be a forced sale of TikTok, went to speak to his supervisors in in Tel Aviv and gathered them all there and said, look, the most important war that we have right now is not against Hezbollah or against Hamas.
+Then Jonathan Grieblatt, after Donald Trump won, it was clear that there would have to be a forced sale of TikTok, went to speak to his supervisors in Tel Aviv and gathered them all there and said, look, the most important war that we have right now is not against Hezbollah or against Hamas.

 The most important war is making sure that we conquer TikTok, that we control TikTok.

-And now here we are just uh a few months later, and the largest single donor to the IDF, Larry Ellison, the multi-billion air fanatical supporter of Israel, is now in control of TikTok.
+And now here we are just a few months later and the largest single donor to the IDF, Larry Ellison, the multi-billionaire fanatical supporter of Israel, is now in control of TikTok.

-Well, he is he and his son by CBS and and uh Paramount as well.
+Well, he and his son buy CBS and Paramount as well.

 And I want to show you some comments that Prime Minister Netanyahu himself made while meeting with American influencers, because I think what's so important here is this is not Netanyahu talking about the importance of disseminating messaging inside Israel.